r-pufky/docs/xen/vms/steam-conan-exiles/README.md

 steamcmd +@sSteamCmdForcePlatformType windows +force_install_dir /data/conan-exiles-server +login anonymous +app_update 443030 validate +quit
 systemctl start conan
 ```
- * If you get 0x0 or disk write errors, you need to explicitly own the files
+ * If you get `0x0` or `disk write errors`, you need to explicitly own the files
-   to modify them via steamcmd.
-Su to the user or temporarily chown them.
+   to modify them via steamcmd. `su` to the user or temporarily chown them.

 References
 ----------